 4. Consumer protection.
 The traditional focus of regulatory commissions has been on the industries that they regulate.
 Increasingly, consumers are becoming powerful and demanding of high levels of service.
 As these consumers become more powerful, public interest goals may be able to be effectively and efficiently accomplished through commission attention to their needs and decreased attention to the internal workings and financial structure of service providers.
-In providing effective consumer protection, regulatory commissions will need to protect consumers from both external market failures (i.e., consumers must have choice to maximize consumer welfare) and internal market failures (i.e., markets need to be free of overt coercion, undue influence, deception, incomplete information, and needlessly confusing information).6 commission may not work as well at another.
+In providing effective consumer protection, regulatory commissions will need to protect consumers from both external market failures (i.e., consumers must have choice to maximize consumer welfare) and internal market failures (i.e., deception, incomplete information, and needlessly confusing information).6 commission may not work as well at another.
 In addition, though commissions may change substantially and begin to operate in a variety of ways, there will still be a need for the foreseeable future for the application of quasi-judicial processes, particularly with regard to enforcement actions.
 Those enforcement actions must still take place within the constraints of due-process protection for those involved.